Even rent-a-cops are brutal.

 A little while back, we asked how many of you had tried Adderall, the ADHD drug that some students use to get a boost around study time.
 A whopping 30% of you said you had tried the drug

 But now let’s ask the fun question.
 Is using Adderall that big of a deal?

-Adderall, as I understand it, is the same, but better.
+Adderall, as we understand it, is the same as Ritalin, but better.
 It’s easy to get your hands on — all you have to do is fake the ADHD exam and you have your very own prescription for an amphetamine for law school and beyond.
 Or you can bum one off of a friend as finals stress approaches.
 Haven’t you done that?
 Come on, be honest….